cjdbarlow/bedside-notebook/howto.md

 * Click on margin images to pop into centre screen
 * Add scrolling radiology images
 * Modify glossary to only scan words up to to maximum length in the glossary to speed up build time

+# Content to-do:

+* LP and spinal as distinct entities with incldues

 # Decisions